iATSPayments/com.iatspayments.civicrm/README.md

 CiviCRM Extension for iATS Web Services Payment Processor

-To install (4.3 instructions - 4.2 instructions are similar but slightly different so I'll give you the paths as well):
+Requirements

+CiviCRM 4.2+.
+These are instructions are based on 4.3, the 4.2 instructions are similar.
+The support for jobs in 4.2/civix is a bit iffy.

+Your PHP needs to include the SOAP extension (php.net/manual/en/soap.setup.php).

+Installation

 1. create a directory for your CiviCRM Extensions (if you don't already have one).